EmmaB/try_programming/chapters/preface.md

 # Preface

-This is an example of "frontmatter", which comes before the main text of the book.
+This course is written and run by General Products Ltd, the makers of Bibliocloud.com.